 Every effort should be made to provide the required number of MPDUs on site.
-If there are extraordinary circumstances where the development proposed cannot accommodate the required number of MPDUs in the same location, the developer may contact DHCA to propose an alternative payment or alternative location agreement.
+If there are extraordinary circumstances where the development proposed cannot accommodate the required number of MPDUs in the same location, the developer may contact DHCA to propose an Alternative Payment Agreement or Alternative Location Agreement.
 If an applicant wishes to pursue an alternative agreement, they must submit a written request to DHCA at least 90 days prior to the submission of a building permit application, and before an Agreement to Build is executed.
 The alternative agreement may be in place of, or in coordination with, an Agreement to Build and subsequent Offering Agreement, as described below.
 These agreements are authorized at the discretion of DHCA, which makes no guarantees that they will be approved.

 Alternative Payment Agreements are only available to for-sale developments.
 No alternative agreement may be entered into for a rental development.
-To pursue an alternative payment agreement, the developer must demonstrate that it is in infeasible to provide MPDUs on site per the required findings of the county code.
-The alternative payment amount must comply with Section 25A of the code, which currently requires a payment equal to 3 percent of the sales price of each market rate unit in the development.
-The payment amount may be prorated based on the number of MPDUs provided on site.
+To pursue an alternative payment agreement, the developer must demonstrate that it is infeasible to provide MPDUs on-site per the required findings of the county code.
+The alternative payment amount must comply with Section 25A of the code, which currently requires a payment equal to 3% of the sales price of each market rate unit in the development.
+The payment amount may be prorated based on the number of MPDUs provided on-site.

-Alternative Location Agreements are only available for high rise buildings (5 stories and higher) but may be applied to either for-sale or rental developments.
-Alternative location agreements must increase the amount of MPDUs provided or increase the number of bedrooms to be provided; and the MPDUs must be located in the same Planning Area as the original development, or a Planning Area designated by the Planning Board in which at least 45 percent of census tracks have a median household income of at least 150 percent countywide median household income.
-New construction is not always necessary for alternative location agreements.
-The developer may consider buying, encumbering, or otherwise rehabilitating existing market rate housing units or expiring existing MDPUs that meet current MPDU standards.
+Alternative Location Agreements are only available for high-rise buildings (5 stories and higher) but may be applied to either for-sale or rental developments.
+Alternative Location Agreements must increase the number of MPDUs provided or increase the number of bedrooms to be provided, and the MPDUs must be located in the same Planning Area as the original development, or a Planning Area designated by the Planning Board in which at least 45% of census tracts acreage have a median household income of at least 150% countywide median household income.
+New construction is not always necessary for Alternative Location Agreements.
+The developer may consider buying, encumbering, or otherwise rehabilitating existing market-rate housing units or expiring existing MDPUs that meet current MPDU standards.